Ceci122/ceci122.github.io/README.md

-# Welcome my name is Cecilia and this is my portfolio.
+# Welcome my name is Cecilia and this is my full-stack software engineering portfolio.
+Designed with bootstrap.

-## I will add new and more complex HTML, CSS, and Javascript code.
-So this is a work in progress.
+## I am adding new and more complex HTML, CSS, and Javascript projects.
+So bear with me as this is a work in progress, thank you.
-## To see my actual page, please go to https://ceci122.github.io/home there you will be able to intuitively navigate to my different pages.
-Thank you.
+## To see my actual website, please go to https://ceci122.github.io/home there you will be able to intuitively navigate to my different pages using the navbar.